Jemoka/Jemoka/README.md

 Here's some things I currently do that may interest you:
 * 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign2): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
 Well now you can.
 Done at the Psycolinguistics Lab at CMU.
 [Read the paper](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642) or [use the Python Package](https://github.com/talkbank/batchalign2)!
 * 🎤 [#!/Shabang | Simon](https://github.com/Shabang-Systems/simon): semantic search—your data + postgres instance + 10 lines of code.
 * 🧠 [Longitudinal NACC Data](https://github.com/Jemoka/nacc_exploration/): What happens when you have a lot of very little features, and you are asked to accurately predict alzhimer's?
 Transformers go brrrrr.
 Done at UC Davis Engineering.
-Workshop article soon to appear in Springer's Lecture Notes series for AAAI W3PHIAI + journal article in review.
+Take a gander [at our paper!](https://doi.org/10.1097/WAD.0000000000000619).
-* 📕 [StanfordNLP Stanza](https://github.com/stanfordnlp/stanza): NLP for many human languages; I'm helping out with the model training and speed/performance optimizations!
+* 📕 [StanfordNLP Stanza](https://github.com/stanfordnlp/stanza): NLP for many human languages; I'm helping out with the model training, speed/performance optimizations, and coreference resolution!
 * 🗻 [Stanford SSI Rover](https://github.com/stanford-ssi/powertron): We're sending a rover to Antartica for automatic surveying!
 * 📋 [#!/Shabang | Condution](https://github.com/Shabang-Systems/Condution): Awesome Checklist App for Humans and Aliens Alike w/ @zbuster05 @Exr0n @ban-ionic-ohms @TheEnquirer
 * 🌲 [Plan of Thoughts](https://github.com/jemoka/sg): what if we did monte-carlo tree search to tree of thoughts?